Last Updated on November 29, 2022 by Norvan Martin

 The 5.1-surround mix is made up of five full-range main channels.
 These are Center, Right, Left, Right Surround, and Left Surround).
 It also consists of a subwoofer which is powered by a band-limited LFE channel.

 LFE stands for Low Frequency Effect.
-It is available on all 7.1 or 5.1 DTS, and Dolby encoded audio tracks and dedicated “.1” channel in the surround mix.
+It is available on all 7.1 or 5.1 DTS, and Dolby encoded audio tracks, and a dedicated “.1” channel in the surround mix.
+This is mostly for movies and so on because it is multichannel.

 The channel is known for its exceptional ability to improve music and sci-fi environments.
 LFE also contains approximately 10% of the low frequencies that we hear in movies.